pfedick/DeckerGame/README.md

 they can interact with the player.

 ### Things which are ongoing
+- how to integrate sound track and sound effects into the game
 - game mechanics (hallways, doors, traps, ladders, walk, run, jump, fall)
 - create graphics
 - ui